 Atlanta, GA United States

-St. Martin’s Episcopal School is looking for a Teaching Assistant to work in our new Falcons Classroom (approximately ages 18-24 months old).
+St. Martin’s Episcopal School is looking for experienced Toddler Teachers to work in our Early Childhood Program at the new High Point Campus starting June 2021.
 We seek candidates who support our mission and are culturally competent and responsive.
 We are welcoming of all applicants regardless of race, color, gender, age, veteran status, religion, sexual orientation, disability, national or ethnic origin, or any other protected characteristic.

-The ideal candidate will have already completed the State of Georgia (Bright from the Start) Child Development Associate (CDA) credential for Infant Caregivers, and have two years of experience working with infants (ages 8 weeks – 24 months).
+The ideal candidate will have already completed the State of Georgia (Bright from the Start) Child Development Associate (CDA) credentialing, and have two years of experience working with toddlers (ages 18 – 40 months).
 A Bachelor or Associates degree is preferred but not required.

-The candidate could also be a high school graduate, at least 19 years of age, working towards a degree in early education, or holds the CDA credential for Infants, and has two years of experience in an early childhood program.
+The candidate could also be a high school graduate, at least 19 years of age, working towards a degree in early education, or holds CDA credentialing, and has two years of experience in an early childhood program.
 CPR and First Aid a plus, other trainings and background checks will be required upon hire.